GRAINS-Corn, soy turn up on U.S. export data, rallying from early declines

 By Julie Ingwersen

-CHICAGO, Jan 17 (Reuters) - Chicago Board of Trade (CBOT) corn and soybean futures rallied on Tuesday after a U.S. holiday weekend as signs of export demand and follow-through support from last week's bullish U.S. government supply/demand reports overshadowed early pressure from wetter South American weather forecasts, traders said.
+CHICAGO, Jan 17 (Reuters) - Chicago Board of Trade (CBOT) corn and soybean futures rallied to multi-month highs on Tuesday as signs of export demand and follow-through support from last week's bullish U.S. government supply/demand reports overshadowed early pressure from wetter South American weather forecasts, traders said.

 Wheat followed the higher trend.

-Technical buying accelerated in corn as the March contract pushed above chart resistance at its 200-day moving average near $6.78.
+Technical buying accelerated in corn as the March contract pushed above its 200-day moving average near $6.78.

 The markets got a boost after the U.S. Department of Agriculture (USDA) confirmed private sales of 150,000 tonnes of U.S. corn to Colombia and 119,000 tonnes of soybeans to unknown destinations.